javerinetan/la-timeless-tresor/README.md

 🔨<i> Protoyping by skecthing and on Pencil app </i>

- Next was the prototyping stage where designed the different pages by sketching and using the pencil app to improve the design quality.
-I took into consideration user experience and easy navigation.
-Defining the features I wanted on the site, which was to ensure that the users will be able to get the information they want presented in a nice and organised manner.
+After the research phase, we moved on to the prototyping stage.
+In this stage, we designed the various pages by sketching and using the pencil app to enhance the design quality.
+I focused on user experience and easy navigation while designing.
+I defined the features I wanted on the site, with the goal of ensuring that users would be able to easily find and access the information they needed, presented in an organized and visually pleasing manner.

  Sketched Prototype:
  <img width="100%" alt="Handrawncopy" src="https://user-images.githubusercontent.com/90853880/213840951-b116d88e-4dc5-4d8b-ad59-5bd5018c0819.png">
-When sketching the prototype, I created pop up visuals to represent the buttons and drop down menu.
-This allows me to better visualise if my design was easy to use and navigate around.
+While sketching the prototype, I included pop-up visuals to represent buttons and drop-down menus.
+This allowed me to better visualize the ease of use and navigability of my design, helping me to make improvements where needed.

  <a href= "https://www.canva.com/design/DAFAgdUdTn8/rTm-HCans2BLLxNRgDd92w/viewutm_content=DAFAgdUdTn8&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton" target = "_blank">  Link to drafted prototype on pencil app